 By the turn of the 20th century, however, these clubs began to create more long distance hiking opportunities for their members.
 The Appalachian Mountain Club, founded in 1876, already maintained an extensive network of trails and trailside shelters by 1900.
 Members of Vermont's Green Mountain Club had begun work on the 273-mile Long Trail in 1910, and MacKaye's ideas about the future Appalachian Trail were strongly influenced by what he knew of the work of these two New England hiking clubs.

-While the existing trail networks of the New England and mid-Atlantic hiking clubs became the backbone of the Appalachian Trail north of the Potomac River, south of the Potomac discussions among trail advocates and members of local hiking clubs, most of whom relied on less formal trails for their activities, led to the founding of a number of new clubs with the express goal of helping to build the proposed Appalachian Trail.
+While the existing trail networks of the New England and mid-Atlantic hiking clubs became the backbone of the Appalachian Trail north of the Potomac River, south of the Potomac discussions among trail advocates and members of local hiking clubs, most of whom relied on less formal trails for their activities, led to the founding of a number of new organizations that were dedicated, at least in part, to helping to build the proposed Appalachian Trail.
 In this way, the Appalachian Trail project helped to expand the culture of club-based hiking to areas of the South where such activities were less common.
 The first of these new clubs, the Potomac Appalachian Trail Club based in Washington, D.C.
-(1927), became the model for other Appalachian Trail building clubs.
+(1927), became the model for other Appalachian Trail building clubs in the South.

 The older clubs in the Northeast were organized around creating shared hiking experiences in nature for their members.
 By contrast, the new clubs that began to appear after the creation of the Appalachian Trail Conference in 1925, emphasized hiking for the purpose of trail building.
 Members of these clubs continued to hike, either alone or in groups, but the organizing principle of their clubs until the completion of the Trail in 1937, was to contibute to the great project of building a continuous trail from Georgia to Maine.